Image

 A manslaughter charge in Shelby County, MO may be serious, but it’s not a foregone conclusion.
 There are multiple ways to push back, challenge the prosecution, and in some cases get the charges reduced or dismissed altogether.

-• Self-Defense or Defending Others: If you acted to defend yourself or someone else from immediate danger in the Shelby County, MO area, Missouri law may justify your actions, even in cases involving serious harm.
+• Self-Defense or Defending Others: If you acted to stop immediate harm in Shelby County, MO, Missouri law may protect your actions, even in serious situations.

-• Improper Interrogation or Miranda Violations: Statements obtained in or around Shelby County, MO without proper legal safeguards may be excluded from evidence.
+• Improper Interrogation or Miranda Violations: If your rights were violated during questioning in or around Shelby County, MO, what you said may not be used against you.

-A manslaughter charge in Shelby County, MO can feel overwhelming, but it does not define what happens next.
+Facing a manslaughter charge in Shelby County, MO can be daunting, but it doesn’t determine your future.

 Call (314) 900-HELP or contact us now to get started with a skilled manslaughter attorney in Shelby County, MO.